Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Methods

 \subsection{Estimating homophily from network model}

 We develop the methods under a more general setting than our statistical problem such that the methods and the accompanying statistical theory are of independent interest and are applicable more widely to observational data in other contexts of social sciences.
 We assume we have access to a network encoding relational data among a set of $n$ entities whose adjacency matrix is $A$.
 Therefore, the element $A_{ij}$ is $1$ if $i$ and $j$ are connected and is $0$ otherwise.
 The diagonal elements of $A$ are assumed to be $0$.
 We observe an $n$ dimensional vector $Y$ of univariate responses at the vertices of the network over $t$ time points (with $t \geq 2$, but assumed to be finite).
 We further observe an $n \times p$ matrix $Z$ of measurements of $p$ dimensional covariates at each node.
-We assume the following data generating model on the responses:
+We assume the following data-generating model on the responses:

-where $V_{i,t}$ are iid random variables with $E[V_{it}]=0$ and $Var[V_{it}]=\sigma^2$, and $U$ is a $n \times d$ matrix of latent homophily variables such that each row $U_i \in \mathbb{R}^d$ of the matrix represents a vector of latent variable values for a node.
+where $V_{i,t}$ are iid random variables with $\mathbbm E[V_{it}]=0$ and $\text{Var}[V_{it}]=\sigma^2$, and $U$ is a $n \times d$ matrix of latent homophily variables such that each row $U_i \in \mathbb{R}^d$ of the matrix represents a vector of latent variable values for a node.
 The parameter $\rho$ is the network peer influence parameter of interest.
 For any node $i$, the variable $\frac{\sum_{j} A_{ij}Y_{j,(t-1)}}{\sum_j A_{ij}}$, measures a weighted average of the responses of the network connected neighbors of $i$ in the previous time point $t-1$.
-Therefore the above model asserts that outcome of $i$ is a function of weighted average of outcomes of its network connected neighbors in the previous time point, values of the covariates, and a set of latent variables representing unobserved characteristics.
+Therefore, the above model asserts that the outcome of $i$ is a function of the weighted average of outcomes of its network-connected neighbors in the previous time point, values of the covariates, and a set of latent variables representing unobserved characteristics.
+Further, since we assume $t \geq 2$, writing the model in Equation \ref{narmodel} replacing $t$ with $t-1$, we can easily see that $Y_{j, (t-1)}$ is dependent on $U_j$, matching our descriptions of dependence of $Y_j^i$ on the latent variables from the previous section.

 In the outcome model in Equation \eqref{narmodel}, we distinguish between \textit{observed} covariates $Z$ and \textit{unobserved} latent variables $U$.
-While they both can create omitted variable bias for estimating network influence, we can directly control for $Z$ since those variables are observed by the researcher.
+While they both can create omitted variable bias for estimating network influence, we can directly control for $Z$ since the researcher observes those variables.
 The variables in $U$ on the other hand, are unobserved confounders that capture several unobserved characteristics of the individuals.